Keerthivarmaa/Butler_Robot/README.md

         ros2 launch butler navigation_launch.py

-**Current features enables for the robot:**
+**Current features enabled for the robot:**

 - To navigate the robot to the user defined location , in our case **`Home`,`Kitchen`,`Tables 1,2,3`**

         ros2 run butler move

-- To accept the order from the kitchen and deliver to the choosen single table
+- To accept the order from the kitchen and deliver to each tables sequentially

+        ros2 run butler queue

+- To deliver multiple orders:`The robot will accept multiple orders from the kitchen and deliver them to the designated tables.
+If any order is canceled, the robot will skip the corresponding table(s), return the canceled order to the kitchen, and then go back to its home position.
+If all orders are accepted, the robot will deliver to all tables and return to home`.

-        ros2 run butler single_task
+        ros2 run butler multi_order